 In 1864, Bedford county gave McClellan 631 majority.
-She can do it again, if her full Democratic vote be polled. our good name by representing us as There are 3,000 Democratic voters in Bedford county.
-Let them all be got to the polls and our majority cannot fall below 600.
+She can do it again, if her full Democratic vote be polled.
+There are 3,000 Democratic voters in Bedford county.
+Let them all be got did say?
+We are proud to say that we to the polls and our majority cannot fall have many personal friends among the below 600.
 Now let us see whether the full vote cannot be polled.

-Wrong End Foremost!
+Wrong End Foremest!

-The Radicals won't agree that the Southern States shall come back to the Union, unless they come in black end the white end foremost.
+The Radicals won't agree that the Southern States shall come back to the the white end foremost.